ArtoszBart/issue-tracker/README.md

 Issue Tracker is a fast and responsive web application designed for efficient issue management.
 It allows users to create, manage, and track issues, with real-time updates on their statuses, assignments, and detailed information.
 Built with a modern tech stack, Issue Tracker offers a seamless and intuitive experience for teams and individual users who need a reliable way to track issues and collaborate effectively.

+Check out the live version of the app here: [Issue Tracker](https://issue-tracker.bartart.dev).

 ## Key Features

 ### Dashboard